A Guide to Autumn Care for Small Animals

 Small Animal Winter Checklist

-6. Use a thick layer of soft shavings and pack the bed area with straw, which is a fantastic insulator.
-Remember hay is food for Rabbits & Guinea Pigs, straw is bedding.
+- Use a thick layer of soft shavings and pack the bed area with straw, which is a fantastic insulator.

-Remember to ensure your rabbits or guinea pigs have a constant supply of fresh dust extracted hay.
-The best diets will help keep our small fluffs healthy and strong during colder months.
-Read more about Norahs here.
+Ensure your rabbits or guinea pigs have a constant supply of fresh dust extracted hay.
+The best diets will also help keep our small fluffs healthy and strong during colder months.
+Discover our Norahs Range.

-For more information on why hay is so important, read out blog on Why Rabbits Need Hay.
+For more information on why hay is so important, watch our video on Why Rabbits Need Hay.